 4. Store your pieces of ribbon in a jar, ready for use.

 6. It will look very plain at first but just wait... this will all change.

-until your wreath is brimming with colour and none of the frame can be seen
+8. Continue to do this until your wreath is brimming with colour and none of the frame can be seen.